 Selecting a new site for your business?
 Don’t brush off the saying “location, location, location” as a cliché in real estate.
 Where you set up shop can seriously impact your ability to cut costs, steer clear of risks, attract employees (and customers, especially in retail), and expand your business.
 Your chosen location isn’t just a formality; it plays a crucial role in shaping the success of your enterprise.

-So, if you are one of the over 5 million entrepreneurs who launched a new venture in 2023, you might be about to enter a bidding war for the best business locations available.
+So, if you are one of the entrepreneurs who launched a new venture this past year, you might be about to enter a bidding war for the best business locations available.
 But before you succumb to the allure of any overhyped location, remember that there’s more to selecting a business location than just an attractive lease in a buzzworthy zip code.
 Your site selection process must consider a range of factors to give you the best shot possible at success:

 Learn about the factors and principles of site selection, how to choose a business site selection successfully, and how Maptive’s robust GIS mapping software can streamline the site selection process.